Fair Value Measurements

 Items Measured at Fair Value on a recurring basis

-Money Market Funds—We hold cash in a U.S. treasury securities money market fund with JPMorgan Chase Bank, N.A.
-The funds are classified as cash and cash equivalents on our consolidated balance sheets as of December 31, 2024 and 2023 and represent Level 1 assets on the fair value hierarchy.
+Money Market Funds—We previously held cash in a U.S. treasury securities money market fund.
+The funds are classified as cash and cash equivalents on our consolidated balance sheet as of December 31, 2024 and represent Level 1 assets on the fair value hierarchy.
+We had no cash in money market funds as of December 31, 2025.

 December 31, 2024